 When it comes time to choose the right bath or bathtub for your bathroom, there are many different things you should consider.
 Consider the space you have; what will fit and what shape will work best for you?
 How do you intend to use your bath; is it for long hot soaks or to bathe the kids?
 Once you have decided on these aspects of your bathing needs, you then need to choose the bath material that's right for you.

 With plenty of different bath materials to suit all bathroom spaces, budgets, and bathroom renovation styles, we've pulled together the following guide to choosing a bath material, what to consider and some of the advantages and disadvantages of each;

 - Steel Bath

 If you are planning your ultimate bathroom renovation, chances are a stone bathtub is on your wish list.
 But what is a stone bathtub?
 Our research suggests that its very difficult to find a bathtub carved out of solid stone.
 And probably very heavy too.
 But there are lots of bathtubs available on the market that are made from engineered materials that mimic the look and appeal of a natural stone bath.
 To achieve a stone bathtub look, the baths are made out of products like stonecast resin or stone composite.

 Stonecast Resin Baths

 Stonecast Resin Baths are a mixture of ground up stone and resin.
 For those who are looking for a stone bath but are on a tighter budget, a stonecast resin bath could be the answer for you.
-Manufacturers are able to mimic travertine, limestone, marble and granite so these are becoming a very popular choice by saver home renovators and owners.
+Manufacturers are able to mimic the look of travertine, limestone, marble and granite so these are becoming a very popular choice with bathroom renovators.